Code-master2020/MPRAdecoder/example/code/readme.txt

 File parameters.py

+Please specify in this file next configurations before starting the analysis.

 BC_length - length of barcodes (BCs) in your MPRA analysis ROI_length - length of regions of interest (ROIs) in your MPRA analysis index_dict - name (e.g. M1, E1, N1 etc) and sequences of your indices (e.g. AGCGAGCT)